FLMNH-MGCL/spesql/README.md

 If you do not have these credentials or lost these credentials, please contact the <a href='https://www.floridamuseum.ufl.edu/kawahara-lab/contact/' target='_blank'>Kawahara Lab</a> directly for eligibility.
 If you are an employee and need additional assistance, please refer to the instructional videos or contact the <a href='https://www.floridamuseum.ufl.edu/kawahara-lab/contact/' target='_blank'>Kawahara Lab</a> directly, as well.

+For more information about installation and usage, please read through the (soon to be) official documentation: [flmnh-mgcl.github.io/spesql/docs/](https://flmnh-mgcl.github.io/spesql/docs/).

 ### Database Schema

-The main database schema that the client assumes is based off of [Darwin Core](https://dwc.tdwg.org/terms/) principles.
+The main database schema that the client assumes is largely structured from [Darwin Core](https://dwc.tdwg.org/terms/) principles.

 ### Contact / Issue Reporting